marcusoftnet/marcusoftnet.github.io/_posts/2016-04-23-claudia----some-updates-that-made-me-want-to-write-a-post.md

 There's few nice additions in the output from Claudia that makes it feel more production ready.
 Also I seem to feel a significant improvement in performance and the overall speed.

-The new possiblities with the updated Node version is very nice too.
+The new possibilities with the updated Node version is very nice too.

 And I like writing with [Typora](https://www.typora.io/) - check it out!